h44z/wg-portal/README.md

 under the URL `http://<your wg-portal ip/domain>/swagger/index.html`.

 ## What is out of scope
+ * Creating or removing WireGuard (wgX) interfaces.

- * Generation or application of any `iptables` or `nftables` rules
+ * Generation or application of any `iptables` or `nftables` rules.
- * Setting up or changing IP-addresses of the WireGuard interface on operating systems other than linux
+ * Setting up or changing IP-addresses of the WireGuard interface on operating systems other than linux.
- * Importing private keys of an existing WireGuard setup
+ * Importing private keys of an existing WireGuard setup.

 ## Application stack